Permafrost/Tundra/README.md

 #### Outputs:

-* `$decimal` is the result of dividing the given values and rounding to the given precision using the nominated [rounding algorithm].
+* `$result` is the result of dividing the given values and rounding to the given precision using the nominated [rounding algorithm].

 ---